nmwsharp/recipes/content/post/Spice Crusted Salmon.md

 Pat fillets dry with a paper towel.
 You can leave skin on if you like it, cooks nicely in this recipe.

 Season fillets generously on all sides with salt and pepper.
-Combine all spices into a mixture, then pat the mixture onto all sides of the salmon.
+Combine all other spices into a mixture, then pat the mixture onto all sides of the salmon.
 You should have more than a dusting, but less than a thick crust, you may not use all of the mixture.

 Add 1Tbs cooking oil to a nonstick skillet, heat over medium-high until oil shimmers.
 Place fillets in oil skin-side down and cook for 2-3 minutes.
 Flip, then cook for another 2-3 minutes, until the crust is brown and salmon is just starting to flake apart.